Konica Minolta to Debut Industry-leading Technology at Graphics Canada Expo 2023

-/EIN News/ -- Platinum Sponsor will Showcase its Latest Digital Label, Print Embellishment, Wide Format and Packaging Printing Technologies

-MISSISSAUGA, Ontario, April 25, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), a leader in the Graphic Communications industry, is pleased to announce it will host conference attendees at booth #5200 at Graphics Canada Expo 2023, May 11-13 in Mississauga, Ontario.
+/EIN News/ -- Ramsey, NJ, April 25, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in the Graphic Communications industry, is pleased to announce it will host conference attendees at booth #5200 at Graphics Canada Expo 2023, May 11-13 in Mississauga, Ontario.

 The company will display a number of industrial and production print offerings for the first time in Canada, including the AccurioLabel 400 digital label press, the AccurioWide 250 hybrid large-format printer and the AccurioShine 3600 digital embellishment press.